IntrinTrans: LLM-based Intrinsic Code Translator for RISC-V Vector: Conclusion

 \section{Conclusion}

-This work introduced \texttt{IntrinTrans}, a large-language-model–driven multi-agent framework designed to address the longstanding challenges of cross-architecture intrinsic translation, with a particular focus on the RVV extension.
+This work introduced \texttt{IntrinTrans}, a LLM agent framework designed to address the longstanding challenges of cross-architecture intrinsic translation, with a particular focus on the RVV extension.
 Distinct from conventional rule-based approaches that rely on static instruction mappings, \texttt{IntrinTrans} leverages the semantic reasoning and adaptive generalization capabilities of LLMs within a structured feedback loop, including translation, evaluation, and optimization.
 This design enables the system to reconcile the trade-off between semantic correctness and hardware-aware performance when translating intrinsic-level code.

-To systematically assess its performance, we constructed a dedicated Intrinsic Benchmark comprising 34 representative cases derived from widely adopted open-source libraries, including OpenCV, NCNN, and libjpeg-turbo.
-Comprehensive studies on 21 mainstream LLMs demonstrate that \texttt{IntrinTrans} can generate functionally correct and performance-efficient RVV code from Arm Neon intrinsics, thereby validating the feasibility of employing LLMs for automated cross-ISA code migration.
+We systematically evaluated \texttt{IntrinTrans} using previously open-sourced intrinsic code benchmarks.
+A comprehensive study of nine major language models demonstrates that \texttt{IntrinTrans} can generate functionally correct and high-performance RVV code from Arm Neon intrinsic functions, thus validating the feasibility of using LLMs for automated cross-ISA code translation.

 The findings of this study point toward a new paradigm in compiler-assisted code generation—one that integrates LLM-based semantic reasoning with architecture-specific optimization.
-Future research will focus on reinforcing optimization-aware reasoning within the agent workflow, extending benchmark diversity to broader RISC-V extensions, and exploring hybrid fine-tuning strategies for domain-adaptive intrinsic translation.
+Future research will focus on reinforcing optimization-aware reasoning within the agent workflow, extending benchmark diversity to broader RISC-V extensions, and exploring hybrid fine-tuning strategies for domain-adaptive intrinsic translation. \texttt{IntrinTrans} will be open-sourced once this paper is accepted, thereby helping to develop the RISC-V software ecosystem more effectively.